 BRAUNSCHWEIG, July 10, 2019

-Javier Barranco Casano continued his good run of form in Braunschweig this week.
+Javier Barranco Cosano continued his good run of form in Braunschweig this week.
 On Wednesday, the 20-year-old Spaniard knocked off No. 16 seed Marco Trungelliti of Argentina 6-2, 6-4 to reach the quarterfinals of the Sparkassen Open.

-Barranco Casano, who entered the main draw of the ATP Challenger 90 event by his ITF-Ranking, capitalized on all of his four break point chances to seal victory in one hour and 28 minutes.
+Barranco Cosano, who entered the main draw of the ATP Challenger 90 event by his ITF-Ranking, capitalized on all of his four break point chances to seal victory in one hour and 28 minutes.
 The World No. 399 in the ATP-Rankings defeated Maximilian Marterer of Germany and No. 2 seed Hugo Dellien from Bolivia earlier in the week and will next take on Jozef Kovalik from Slovakia.
-Barranco Casano clinched five ITF Pro Circuit titles and is bidding for a place in his first semi-final on the ATP Challenger Tour.
+Barranco Cosano clinched five ITF Pro Circuit titles and is bidding for a place in his first semi-final on the ATP Challenger Tour.

 Later in the afternoon, top seed Casper Ruud defeated German youngster Daniel Altmaier 6-3, 7-5.
 The World No. 62 from Norway outpointed his opponent 73-55 to advance in one hour and 36 minutes.
 Ruud will next taek on Thiago Monteiro of Brazil.
 The sixth favourite battled past No. 11 seed Gianluca Mager of Italy 7-6(4), 4-6, 7-6(5) in two hours and 47 minutes.